10 Pieces of Knowledge Only the Top 0.01% of Buyers Use

 Jupiter vs Lake Worth

-Jupiter Inlet is dynamic; shoaling conditions vary by season and wind set.
-The inlet authority dredges routinely, but conditions are not static.
-Lake Worth Inlet (Palm Beach Inlet) is a deeper, more consistent all-weather pass suited to larger yachts with deeper drafts.
+Jupiter Inlet shifts with the seasons and wind conditions.
+The inlet authority dredges regularly, but conditions are not static.
+Lake Worth Inlet (Palm Beach Inlet) is deeper, more consistent in all weather, and better suited to larger yachts that sit deeper in the water.

-Match inlet to hull: Shallow-draft center consoles suit Jupiter.
-Deep-draft yachts benefit from Lake Worth's reliability.
+Match inlet to boat: Shallow-draft center consoles suit Jupiter.
+Deeper yachts benefit from Lake Worth's reliability.

 Bridges